Muse-Semu/event_scheduler_project/README.md

 - [Changelog](#changelog)

 ## Overview
-The Event Scheduler is a full-stack application designed to manage calendar events with sophisticated recurrence patterns (e.g., every 3rd day, weekly on Mondays/Wednesdays, or "second Friday of each month").
+The Event Scheduler is a full-stack application designed to manage calendar events with sophisticated recurrence patterns (e.g., every 3rd day, weekly on Mondays/Wednesdays, or second Friday of each month).
 The backend uses Django 5 and DRF for a robust API, PostgreSQL 17 for data storage, and JWT (via `djangorestframework-simplejwt`) for secure authentication.
 The project supports pagination (10 events per page) and is extensible for a React + TypeScript frontend.

 ## Features
 The application implements the following user stories from the 360Ground Coding Challenge: